nlewis84/ChatGPTheopolis/README.md

 ## 📋 Description

-📖 **ChatGPTheopolis** is a sophisticated tool that provides deep insights into Bible Scriptures.
-It examines the original Greek/Roman text, puts the scripture into its historical and textual context, and generates pertinent data for researchers and scholars.
+📖 **ChatGPTheopolis** is a tool that provides insights into Bible Scriptures.
+It examines the original Greek/Hebrew text, puts the scripture into its historical and textual context, and generates pertinent data for researchers and scholars.
 Perfect for Bible studies, research, and gaining a better understanding of the holy text.

 ---